You can use these as a jumping off point to get familiarized with your taxes—and tackle them a little earlier this year.

-The king of all reports, your P&L, lists all the money you’ve brought in this year as well as all of your expenses—giving you a net profit or net loss.
-This is an essential report come tax time because it contains important information that you’ll need to report on for your tax returns.
+The king of all reports, your Profit & Loss lists all the money you’ve brought in this year as well as all of your expenses—giving you a net profit or net loss.
+This is an essential report come tax time, as it contains the information you’ll need to report on for your tax returns.

 The Expense Report gives you a master list of all the expenses you have listed in your account between the dates selected.
 It’s a great report for making sure you’ve categorized everything correctly and that you’re not missing any potential tax deductions.